Fanchengyan/data-downloader/README.md

     iterator contains urls
 limit: int
     the number of urls connecting simultaneously
+authorize_from_browser: bool
+    whether to load cookies used by your web browser for authorization.
+    This means you can use python to download data by logining in to website via browser (So far the following browsers are supported: Chrome，Firefox, Opera, Edge, Chromium").
+It will be very usefull when website doesn't support "HTTP Basic Auth".
+Default is False.
 timeout: int
     Request to stop waiting for a response after a given number of seconds
 ```